tulz-app/frontroute/website/src/main/resources/doc/reference/built-in-path-matchers.md

 ## `regex(e: Regex): PathMatcher[Regex.Match]`

+If the path is non-empty:

-* Matches (and consumes) a single segment of the unmatched path if it matches the regular expression.
+* matches (and consumes) a single segment of the unmatched path if it matches the regular expression,
+* provides the corresponding `Regex.Match`;
-* Rejects if the segment doesn't match the provided regex.
+* rejects if the segment doesn't match the provided regex.

-* Rejects if there are no more unmatched segments left.
+Rejects if there are no more segments left.
-* Provides the corresponding `Regex.Match`.

 ```scala